 You’ll probably see a lot of interesting people during your walk.
 Put a different spin on people watching by creating stories for the people you see.
 Make up backstories, dreams, jobs, or even whole lives to the people you see.
 You can let your imagination take you anywhere.

 Pay attention to the people around you and try to give out 10 compliments on each walk.
 You can brighten someone’s day with just a smile or a wave to a person who you see every day on your walk.
 You’ll find your walk will be less boring, with the added benefit of making someone else’s day a little brighter.
 Giving compliments makes you feel happier too!
 If you’re naturally shy or if there’s a safety issue, you can always just think of compliments you could give without actually doing it.
 You’ll still feel great!

 Walk the Route Backwards

-Reverse your route and you might notice something you hadn’t before.
+You don’t have to literally walk backward, but walk your route in reverse.
+By going the other way, you might notice something you hadn’t before.
 You can spend the time you’re walking trying to pick out what seems different when going the other way.
 You can also make slight changes to your route, even just going 1 block in a different direction.
 You may find something completely new just around the corner!

 See new sights